 Save time and money on your next HMO refurbishment project simply by fostering the right kind of relationship with your refurbishment contractor.
-Communication, of course, is key, as is a detailed schedule of works where each development phase is signed off on completion.
-Most importantly, however, you want to be visiting the site when you can.
-Problems that are identified early on cost a lot less than problems that only become apparent later down the line.
+Communication is key as is a detailed schedule of works where each development phase is signed off on completion.
+If you can identify problems early, they will cost you less.

 [0.27] Your relationship with the refurbishment contractor

 [0.45] Contracts, agreements and a schedule of works

 [1.58] What can go possibly go wrong?